• facebook

 School Hats

-During Term 1 and Term 4 students must carry their school uniform navy hat at all times during lunch times and wear it when outside of covered areas.
+During Term 1 and Term 4 students must wear their school-approved navy blue hat at all times during recess and lunch times, including in shaded areas.

 School Bags